Net Metering

 Can my contractor or electrician cut the meter seal and remove the Connexus Energy meter if needed to complete wiring and installation of my solar or storage system?

-If the existing meter seal must be cut to access service wiring or remove the meter as part of the installation, the electrician or project manager must call Connexus Energy at 763.323.2650 prior to cutting the seal to avoid being assessed a fee.
+If the existing meter seal must be cut to access service wiring or remove the meter as part of the installation, the electrician or project manager must call Connexus at 763.323.2650 prior to cutting the seal to avoid being assessed a fee.

 I am installing a generator at my home to serve as an emergency power source.
 Do I need to go through the interconnection process?